hanalif/Higherr-Backend/README.md

 ## Higherr
-An online marketplace for freelance services.
+The backend of an online marketplace for freelance services.
 This project was built with Vue, NodeJs, Scss, MongoDB and more.

 ## Link
 http://higherr.herokuapp.com/#/